Yang-star-source/Latent_Diffusion_From_Scratch/README.md

 ## Architecture Overview
 There is 3 models to be trained , Variational AutoEncoders (VAE) , Unconditional Diffusion U-Net and Text-Conditioned Diffusion U-Net.

-Both Diffusion U-Net use the same VAE during inference mode.
+- Both Diffusion U-Net use the same VAE during inference mode.
+- Animal faces dataset (AFHQv2 512×512) was used in this training.
+- Image Captioning was produced from Florence-2.
+- Text Embedding was produced from CLIP Embedding.

 <img src="images/introduction1.png" width="60%">